paulosales/algorithms-and-datastructure-js/README.md

 ## Singly Linked List

-Singly Linked List is a linear data structure where, unlike an array, the data are stored in a non-continuous way.
+Singly Linked List iss a linear data structure where, unlike an array, the data are stored in a non-continuous way.

 Here we have a graphical representation of this kind of data structure: